bigcommerce/dev-docs/docs/api-docs/store-logs/store-logs.md

 ### Filter by type

 The store logs categorize entries into various types.
 For example, requesting shipping quotes at checkout creates a `shipping` entry.
-You can filter entries by type.
-To do so, use the `type` query parameter.
+To filter entries by type, use the `type` query parameter.
 Below is an example of how to use a GET request to retrieve shipping entries:

 <!--
 type: tab